jdbbackup/jdbbackup-docker/README.md

 Example: ```-e "pluginsDirectory=/plugins" --volume /home/account/path/plugins:/plugins```

 ### Plugin repository
-This image only contains MySQL database source manager and file destination manager.
+This image only contains MySQL/MariaDB database source manager and file destination manager.
 If another source/destination is referenced in the configuration file, without being added through the **pluginsDirectory**, the container will automatically search it in an Internet plugin repository.

-If you want to delete all already downloaded plugins and reload useful ones at container startup, set the **clearDownloadedPlugins** system property to true.
+If you want to delete all previously downloaded plugins and reload useful ones at container startup, set the **clearDownloadedPlugins** system property to true.

 ### Alternate plugin repository
 By default, the image uses the plugin repository whose root URI is https://jdbbackup.github.io/web/repository/.